svandu/BITO_Assignment_SurbhiVandana-fe/README.md

 # BITO_ASSIGNMENT_SurbhiVandana Frontend

-This is the frontend of the
+This is the frontend of the Bito Assignment

 ## Getting Started